josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 Any component inside <code>src/routes</code> becomes a page at that same relative&nbsp;route.
 </Callout>

 Like many frameworks (and for that matter, PHP), SvelteKit has a directory-based approach to routing and pages.
-Any component inside `src/routes` becomes a page at that same relative route.
+Any component inside `src/routes` becomes a page at that same relative route:

-- The current `index.svelte` file is our homepage (`/`)
+- `index.svelte` is the homepage (`/`)
 - A file named `about.svelte` would become the `/about` page
 - `blog/index.svelte` would be be the `/blog` page
 - `blog/some-post.svelte` becomes `/blog/some-post`